-Are development restrictions enough to protect this downtown Carrboro neighborhood?
+Neighbors said too many students were moving in.
+But will fix make housing cost more?

 "The primary issues have been related to noise and parking," said neighborhood resident Maggie West.

-Most of the older homes in the neighborhood are small, wood-frame structures.
+Most of the older homes are small, wood-frame structures.
 Over the years some have been torn down and replaced with larger houses.

-A few houses in the neighborhood have more than four bedrooms, including some owned by Omar and Adam Zinn.
-They built rental houses on Cobb Street that have five bedrooms about 15 years ago.
-They said they're concerned about the new restriction on unrelated occupants.
+A few houses have more than four bedrooms, including some owned by Omar and Adam Zinn.
+They built rental houses on Cobb Street that have five bedrooms about 15 years ago and are concerned about the new restriction on unrelated occupants.

 "We built what was allowed," Omar Zinn said.
 "I also realize that a lot of this discussion was brought on by an individual who's now building a house that's approximately 3,500 square feet.
 We would request that our homes be grandfathered in based on the ordinances that we followed in 2004."